 The nation has recently shifted its attention to the Southwest border, where tens of thousands of adults, families and children have entered the United States seeking safety, protection, family reunification and economic opportunity.
 Between October 2013 and July 2014, 57,000 children have been processed by Customs and Border Protection at the Southwest border.
 This is more than double the number of children apprehended in FY 2013.
 ProBAR steps in soon after the children are transferred from CBP to shelters run by the U.S. Department of Health and Human Services.
 The children served by ProBAR’s Children’s Project are among the most vulnerable individuals in need of legal representation in the U.S. today.
-They are separated from family and detained in remote facilities while they face removal proceedings in immigration court.
+They are separated from family and detained in remote facilities where they will eventually face removal proceedings in immigration court.
 They range in age from newborns to 17 year olds.
-Most do not speak English and have limited educations.
-They are often victims of violence in their homes, their communities, or during their journey to the United States.
+Most do not speak English and have limited education.
+Many are victims of violence in their homes, their communities, or during their journey to the United States.
 To learn more about this crisis, see the following ABA statement entitled “A Humanitarian Call to Action: Unaccompanied Children at the Southwest Border.”

 Why Your Help Is Critical